ps2map/ps2map-api/tools/README.md

 # Tools and Scripts

 This directory contains utilities and helper scripts used to maintain the API host.
-They are generally standalone and not tied to the APL project unless specified otherwise.
+They are generally standalone and not tied to the repository unless specified otherwise.

 The requirements for each tool are listed in the sections below.
 Alternatively you can install the requirements for all utilities using the `requirements.txt` file in this directory.